-DD(X) and LCS Lead Ships in RDT&E. The Administration, as part of its proposed FY2005 defense budget submission, proposed procuring the lead ships in the Navy's DD(X) destroyer program and Litoral Combat Ship (LCS) program in the Navy's research development, test and evaluation (RDT&E) account rather than the SCN account, where Navy ships traditionally have been procured.
-Since the Navy's RDT&E account is outside the procurement title of the defense appropriation act, the ship would not be subject to the full funding policy as traditionally applied to DOD procurement programs.
+DD(X) Lead Ship in RDT&E. The Administration, as part of its FY2005 defense budget submission, proposed procuring the lead DD(X) destroyer in the Navy's RDT&E account rather than the SCN account.
+Congress, in acting on the FY2005 budget, directed that the lead DD(X) be funded in the SCN account.13

-CVN-21 Aircraft Carrier.
-The Administration, as part of its FY2005 and FY2006 defense budget submissions, has proposed procuring CVN-21, the Navy's next aircraft carrier using a funding profile called split funding.
-Under split funding, the cost of the item in question (or, in the case of an item that has received advance procurement funding in prior years for long-leadtime components, the remaining portion of that item's procurement cost) is divided between the year in which the item is procured and the following year.
+CVN-78 Aircraft Carrier Split Funded.
+The Administration, as part of its FY2005, FY2006, and FY2007 defense budget submissions, has proposed procuring CVN-78 - the Navy's next aircraft carrier, and the lead ship in the navy's planned CVN-21 class of aircraft carriers - using a funding profile called split funding.
+Under split funding, the cost of the item in question (or, in the case of an item that has received advance procurement funding in prior years for long leadtime components, the remaining portion of that item's procurement cost) is divided between the year in which the item is procured and the following year.
 Since items procured under split funding are not fully funded in the year they are procured, and receive an additional increment of funding approved by Congress the following year, split funding can be viewed as a form of incremental funding.
-In the case of CVN-21, which has an estimated procurement cost of about \$10.5 billion, 35.2% of the ship's procurement cost is to be provided in the form of advance procurement funding between FY2001 and FY2007, 33.5% is to be provided in the procurement year of FY2008, and 31.3% is to be provided in FY2009.
+In the case of CVN-21, which has an estimated procurement cost of about \$10.5 billion, 35.3% of the ship's procurement cost is to be provided in the form of advance procurement funding between FY2001 and FY2007, 32.1% is to be provided in the procurement year of FY2008, and 32.6% is to be provided in FY2009.14